Stéphanie Magnin: Life and career

 Magnin was born in Málaga in 1990 to a French father and a Morocco-born Italian (Sicilian) mother.
 She moved to Madrid to finish a law degree, but upon completing it, she joined a theatre workshop to pursue an acting career instead.

-In 2017 she directed and starred the short film Grandfather.
+In 2017 she directed and starred in the short film Grandfather.
 She made her feature film debut in the black comedy Advantages of Travelling by Train (2019).
 She portrayed Dora Maar in season 4 of the television series El ministerio del tiempo.
 She has since featured in television roles as cabo Martín in Fuerza de paz, Paola Malinverni in Mía es la venganza, Doña Carla de Morcuende in La Moderna, and in a minor part as a tour guide in The Crowns season 5, likewise featuring in films such as Piggy (2022) and How to Become a Modern Man (2023).
 In 2023, she wrapped shooting Isaki Lacuesta's Saturn Return.